nthdeg/ShareTest/README.md

 # GOATS R US

 This is the G.O.A.T.
-Manual
+Manual, it has been changed

 - this goat is brown
 - this goat has horns